-Broadcast television has changed remarkably since Comcast completed its buyout of NBCUniversal in early 2013.
-Later that year, the Premier League debuted on NBCSN, a channel which was previously owned by Comcast prior to the merger with NBCUniversal and called Versus.
+Broadcast television changed remarkably since Comcast completed its buyout of NBCUniversal in 2013.
+Later that year, the Premier League debuted on NBCSN.
+Prior to the takeover, Comcast owned this channel under the moniker Versus.

 It is logical that NBCUniversal would look to consolidate content and close down NBCSN.
 For starters, the channel as a stand-alone property doesn’t bring either the viewership numbers nor the carriage fees that Disney’s ESPN sports channels do.
 Secondly, NBCSN content can be spread easily to Peacock to give NBC a competitive boost in its battle against Disney and Viacom-owned streaming competitors that mix sports, entertainment and news.

 Streaming content, which was a supplementary add-on for most cable viewers in 2013, has as 2021 approaches become for many consumers an outright substitute for cable.
 For many Premier League viewers in the U.S., it might be easier to have access to all league content via Peacock, NBC’s over-the-air channel and USA Network, which is on basic cable in most places, than to have to keep a premium cable tier/sports pack to receive NBCSN.
 In a world of cord-cutting, while a shutdown of NBCSN would inconvenience some Premier League fans, for many it might provide an opportunity to consolidate viewing platforms and reduce costs.